 Total energies from Hartree-Fock, density functional and MP2 calculations are typically given in au, but are also available in kcal/mol, kJ/mol and electron volts (eV).

-Heats of formation from semi-empirical calculations are typically given in kJ/mol, but are also available in au, kcal/mol and eV.
+Heats of formation from semi-empirical calculations and thermochemical recipes are typically given in kJ/mol, but are also available in au, kcal/mol and eV.

 Strain energies from molecular mechanics calculations are typically given in kJ/mol, but are also available in au, kcal/mol and eV.

-Orbital energies from Hartree-Fock, density functional and MP2 calculations are typically given in au, but are also available in kcal/mol, kJ/mol and eV.
+Orbital energies from Hartree-Fock, density functional and MP2 calculations are typically given in ev, but are also available in kcal/mol, kJ/mol and au.

 Orbital energies from semi-empirical calculations are typically given in eV, but are also available in kcal/mol, kJ/mol and au.